Optimal Prefix Codes with Fewer Distinct Codeword Lengths are Faster to Construct: Comments

-We gave an output-sensitive algorithm for constructing minimum-redundancy prefix codes whose running time is $O(16^k \cdot n)$.
-For sufficiently small values of $k$, this algorithm asymptotically improves over other known algorithms that require $O(n \log{n})$; it is quite interesting to know that the construction of optimal codes can be done in linear time when $k$ turns out to be a constant.
+We gave an output-sensitive algorithm for constructing minimum-redundancy prefix codes, whose running time is $O(k \cdot n)$.
+For sufficiently small values of $k$, this algorithm asymptotically improves over other known algorithms that require $O(n \log{n})$ time.
+It is quite interesting to know that the construction of optimal prefix codes can be done in linear time when $k$ turns out to be a constant.
 For sufficiently small values of $k$, if the sequence of weights was presorted, the number of comparisons performed by our algorithm is asymptotically better than other known algorithms that require $O(n)$ comparisons.
-For such sorted sequences, the number of comparisons required by our algorithm is poly-logarithmic when $k$ is a constant.
+It is quite interesting to know that the number of comparisons required to construct an optimal prefix code for a sorted sequence of weights is poly-logarithmic when $k$ turns out to be a constant.

+We have shown in \cite{be} that the verification of a given prefix code for optimality requires $\Omega(n \log{n})$ in the algebraic decision-tree model.
+That lower bound was illustrated through an example of a prefix code with $k=\Theta(\log{n})$ distinct codeword lengths.
+Since the construction is harder than the verification, constructing the codes for such example thus requires $\Omega(n \log{n})$ time.
+This implies that there is no algorithm for constructing optimal prefix codes that runs in $o(k \cdot n)$, for otherwise we could have been able to construct optimal codes for the example in \cite{be} in $o(n \log{n})$.

-Two remaining questions are whether we can improve the bounds to be polynomial with respect to $k$, and whether it is possible to make the algorithm practically more efficient by avoiding so many recursive calls to a median-finding algorithm.
+One remaining question is if it is possible or not to make our algorithm faster in practice by avoiding so many recursive calls to a median-finding procedure.